Welcome to Hogarth’s House

 Today you can see the home he lived in, a large collection of his work and learn about the history of the House, its residents and the area.

-Introducing The Hogarth Prize:
+The Hogarth Prize:

 The Hogarth Prize winner will be announced at the private view in July and will receive a £3,000 prize alongside a solo exhibition at Hogarth’s House.